 All of us as individuals are unique in our own way with respect to every aspect one can think of.
 Whether appearance, personality, voice, mindset, tendencies, weakness, strength or in gist if we indulge in a much deeper level karma.
 Revolutions across the globe of myriad kinds whether cultural, economic or armed have only one aim in mind; that being true happiness and lasting peace.
-But, throughout history such an ideal couldn’t be achieved, and societies across the world are still struggling.
+But, throughout history one could not achieve such an ideal, and societies across the world are still struggling.
 The west has abundant wealth but, is starving spiritually and on the other hand India has been the spiritual capital of the world for countless millennia.
 Now, which revolution will fulfill the ultimate aim of humankind?

 A slow but deeper in level this movement of the heart can help us realize the ideal society of our dreams.
 Human revolution or Atman kranti unlike hippy, Cuban or green revolution is at the core of all the revolutions.
 The sky remains bright with stars even when the pollution is at its highest, the river is ever clear and silver even when the surface is clouded with mud and the sun is ever shining bright though veiled by the clouds.
 Similarly, all other revolutions though glamorous and immediate but alter only the surface, not the substance.
 The atman is the other name of the sky, river and sun beyond the smoke, mud and clouds of delusion.